-- Compress the image to minimize bandwidth usage and storage requirements. - Encrypt and sign the compressed image to ensure confidentiality and authenticate the image against its creator. - Split the encrypted image into manageable parts for upload. - Run Sysprep to strip computer-specific information (for example, the MAC address and computer name) from the Windows AMI to prepare it for virtualization. - Create a manifest file that contains a list of the image parts with their checksums. - Put all components of the AMI in the Amazon S3 bucket that you specify when making the bundle request.
+- Encrypt and sign the compressed image to ensure confidentiality and authenticate the image against its creator. - Split the encrypted image into manageable parts for upload. - Run Sysprep to strip computer-specific information (for example, the MAC address and computer name) from the Windows AMI to prepare it for virtualization. - Create a manifest file that contains a list of the image parts with their checksums. - Put all components of the AMI in the Amazon S3 bucket that you specify when making the bundle request.